This guide has everything you need to know about marketing.

 Make sure you follow regulations and do not annoy your audience with unnecessary emails.
 It would be wise to ask them to opt-in before you send them any email.
 And stay away from buying an email list; you must create your own.

-Send emails to keep the conversation going, not for the sake of sending them.
+Please send emails to keep the conversation going, not for the sake of sending them.
 There must be a great reason, such as sharing news about company updates, promotions, exclusive deals, etc.

 What is Email Marketing?